 )

-Ok, the poke_interval is defined and the timeout is set to avoid deadlocks.
+Okay, with the poke_interval and the timeout defined to avoid deadlocks.
 What else?
-Well, do you know that you can optimize your sensor further by defining its mode?
+Do you know you can optimize your sensor further by specifying a mode?

 A sensor has two modes. “poke”, which is the mode by default, means that when a sensor runs it takes a slot for its whole execution time and sleeps between pokes.
 In other words, it takes a slot until it gets completed.
 Remember the previous example?
 That’s why you end up with a deadlock.
-Because more and more sensors are taking up all of your slots and keep them even when they are NOT poking (between each poke_interval).
-The truth is, 99% of the time, a sensor does nothing but sleep (That’s why Smart Sensors have been introduced in Airflow 2.0, but that will be for another article).
-To avoid having your slot on hold for the duration of the sensor’s runtime, you would need to use the “reschedule” mode.
+Because more and more sensors are taking up all of your slots and they keep running even when they are NOT poking (between each poke_interval).
+The truth is, 99% of the time, a sensor does nothing but sleep (That’s why you should always use deferrable operators but that’s for another article).
+To avoid having your slot on hold for the duration of a sensor, you can use the “reschedule” mode.

-If you set your sensor to the “reschedule” mode, it will free the slot when the condition/criteria is not met and it is rescheduled later.
-Concretely, between each poke_interval, when the sensor is not checking your criteria anymore, the slot is released and your sensor gets the status “up_for_reschedule”.
-Meanwhile, your other tasks can run. “up_for_reschedule” means you sensor is going to be rescheduled at a later time, or more specifically at the current date + poke_interval.
+With the “reschedule” mode, the Scheduler releases the slot between each poke_interval, when the sensor is not checking your condition anymore, it gets the “up_for_reschedule” state.
+Other tasks can run during that time. “up_for_reschedule” means your sensor will be rescheduled later, or more specifically, at the current date + poke_interval.
 However, there is no guarantee!
-Indeed, if there is no more slots available, your sensor like any other task will have to wait until a slot is released.
+Indeed, if no more slots are available, your sensor, like any other task, will have to wait until a slot is released.

 You can check your Sensors in “up_for_reschedule” in Browse -> Task Reschedules.
-Notice the Reschedule date.
+Notice the rescheduled date.

 waiting_for_file = FileSensor(